 Finally, be sure to consider what trademarks or other protections you might be entitled to or need to protect your business assets.
 Again, a business attorney can prove invaluable in this arena.
 An attorney might set you back $1,000 to $2,500 for startup documents and to draft an operating agreement, but that pales in comparison to potential fines and loss-of-business that could arise due to even a small oversight.

 Accounting and bookkeeping

 You’ll need a dedicated accounting/bookkeeping process to keep track of your profits and losses plus stay in the IRS’s and your state tax department’s good graces.
 Many small business owners do their own bookkeeping; others have an employee (or, often, a spouse) handle it.
+Others find that using financial services like slatonfs.com is an efficient and professional way of handling their bookkeeping and financial needs.
 As long as every penny is properly accounted for, it doesn’t matter what bookkeeping method you use.
 Again, software can make bookkeeping much more efficient, which is why programs like QuickBooks and Wave Accounting are popular choices.

 Experienced accountants also know how to help you plan for taxes and minimize your overall tax burden by taking advantage of tax credits and tax write-offs.
 Accountants cost money, but good accounts save more than they cost – and they keep you out of legal hot water.

 You’ll cover this in your business plan, but it’s worth noting you’ll probably need to get financed in order to start your pizzeria.
 Most small business owners do not have enough out-of-pocket funds to finance their own startups, so you’ll need to be able to attract banks, credit unions, and/or investors in order to make your dream of pizzeria ownership a reality.